Yusra-Munawwar/Yusra-Munawwar/README.md

 ### 👩‍💻 About Me

-- 🎓 Final-year Software Engineering student at NED University
+- 🎓 Software Engineering student at NED University
-- 🔧 Skilled in MERN stack, Node.js, React, Python, and Machine Learning
+- 🔧 Skilled in MERN stack, Node.js, React, Python, SQL, and Machine Learning
 - 📊 Built and deployed real-world projects in full-stack apps & AI
 - 💡 Passionate about problem-solving, research, and building impactful solutions